Old Kasilof Landing SRS Site Development

 In 2015, DPOR acquired the top two ranked parcels identified in the Ranked Parcel List.
 A planning process was conducted to consider users' needs and the physical constraints of the river as well as to gather public feedback on the project.
 The process led to the development of Site Plan Concept A, Site Plan Concept B, and Site Plan Concept C (available below).
 Those concepts were presented at two public meetings during the winter of 2016/2017: one in Kasilof and another in Anchorage.
 Feedback from those meetings resulted in narrowing down the concepts for advancement into the design phase of the project.

 Work to demolish unneeded structures and environmental clean up work at the site began in 2017.
 In 2018 the Department of Environmental Conservation approved the environmental cleanup work.
 On-going sedimentation survey of the boat take-out area was initiated in 2019.
 A cultural resource survey was completed in 2020.
-The project is currently in the design phase, which is scheduled to be completed and permits secured in early 2023.
+Design and permitting was sufficiently completed in 2024.

 Documents & Additional Information